B2B Advertising in 2024: The Definitive Guide

 One of the first things you realize when you get into B2B is how much jargon there is!
 MQL, SQL, ACV, ARR, and the list goes on!

-Here’s 20 B2B terms and metrics you need to know:
+In order to make sure you understand the language, here’s 20 B2B terms and metrics you need to know:

 Terms & Metrics Definition